Creating a new Contract model

 When you want to write a model contract from scratch, you can follow these simple steps.

-Just begin clicking on the Models section on the left navigation bar.
+Just begin by clicking on the Plus button on the left navigation bar.

-Click on the title to change it and validate your entry by clicking on the confirmation button, then you can start adding all clauses and subclauses you need.
+Click on the icon next to the title to change it and validate your entry by clicking on the confirmation button, then you can start adding all the clauses and subclauses you need.

-You can add clauses, variables, signatures, defined terms, references, KYC/AML fields and all the elements of the contract model you want to automate or you want to be filled and negotiated with your counter-parties.
-All you have to do is click on the Trakti logo in the left corner of the template editor and select what kind of element you want to insert.
-For a guide on how to set the Advanced settings, and more specifically the contract lifecycle click here.
+You can add clauses, variables, signatures, defined terms, references, KYC/AML fields, and all the elements of the contract model you want to automate or you want to be filled and negotiated with your counterparties.
+All you have to do is right-click anywhere in your contract model (or click on the Trakti logo in the left corner of the template editor) and select what kind of element you want to insert.
+For a guide on how to set the Advanced settings, and more specifically the contract lifecycle, click here.

 Please remember to define correctly the variable type and the property.
 In particular, select if your variable has to be a: